Multiverse (Marvel Comics)

-Within Marvel Comics, most tales take place within the fictional Marvel Universe, which in turn is part of a larger multiverse.
-Starting with issues of Captain Britain, the main continuity in which most Marvel storylines take place was designated Earth-616, and the Multiverse was established as being protected by Merlyn.
+Within Marvel Comics, most stories take place within the Marvel Universe, which in turn is part of a larger multiverse.
+Starting with the Captain Britain story in The Daredevils #7, the main continuity in which most Marvel storylines take place was designated Earth-616, and the Multiverse was established as being protected by Merlyn.
 Each universe has a Captain Britain designated to protect its version of the British Isles.
 These protectors are collectively known as the Captain Britain Corps.
 This numerical notation was continued in the series Excalibur and other titles.
 Each universe of the Multiverse in Marvel also appears to be defended by a Sorcerer Supreme at nearly all times, appointed by the mystic trinity of Vishanti to defend the world against threats primarily magical in nature from within and beyond and bearing the Eye of Agamotto.

 Later on, many writers would use and reshape the Multiverse in titles such as Exiles, X-Men, and Ultimate Fantastic Four.
 New universes would also spin out of storylines involving time-traveling characters such as Rachel Summers, Cable, and Bishop, as their actions rendered their home times alternate timelines.

-The Multiverse also plays a role in the Marvel Cinematic Universe (MCU), which is also known as Earth-199999 in the comics.
-Its concept was first introduced in Doctor Strange (2016) before being explored more deeply in Phase Four of the MCU, starting with Loki (2021), Spider-Man: No Way Home (2021), Doctor Strange in the Multiverse of Madness (2022), Ant-Man and the Wasp: Quantumania (2023), and the animated series What If...?
-(2021).
-Additionally, Sony's Spider-Man Universe (SSU) ties into the MCU multiverse.
-Spider-Man: Into the Spider-Verse (2018) also ties into its own multiverse along with two more upcoming films in the series.
+The multiverse also plays a role in the Marvel Cinematic Universe (MCU), with the central and main universe having originally been known as Earth-199999 in external media and Earth-616 in internal media.
+The concept was first introduced in Doctor Strange (2016) before becoming the focal point of the franchise in "The Multiverse Saga" (2021–present).
+Additionally, the Multiverse has also been explored in the X-Men film series, Sony's Spider-Man Universe (SSU), and the Spider-Verse franchise, with an emphasis on the latter regarding multiple versions of Spider-Man across different universes, and connecting the former two with the MCU.